- There are a lot of construction tools that create small particles of dust.

 Wood Dust & risks to health

 Wood processing causes small particles of wood dust to become suspended in the air.
 Workers can inhale these particles.
 A person’s upper respiratory system can filter out the larger particles, but smaller particles can go deep into the lungs causing damage and scarring to the lung tissue.
 Each time this happens a small amount of irreversible damage occurs.
-This damage reduces the lungs’ ability to take in oxygen and over time makes it increasingly difficult to breathe.
+This damage reduces the lungs’ ability to take in oxygen and over time makes it increasingly difficult to breathe and can lead to health complications such as asthma.
 Skin contact with dust especially wood dust can cause ulceration of the skin, irritation and dermatitis.
 The presence of glues, resins, formaldehyde, arsenic, boron and other wood treatment chemicals in some wood products increase the health risks from wood dust.

 - Tasks that expose construction workers to dust hazards